The electronic and magnetic structures of bilayer La$_3$Ni$_2$O$_7$ at ambient pressure: CRYSTAL STRUCTURE

 Much like the cuprates, the essential part of the LNO superconductor is the bilayer NiO$_2$ block \cite{meng_wang}, as illustrated in Fig. \ref{fig1}(a).
 We label them as the top (t) and bottom (b) layers.
 Around each Ni site, six oxygen atoms form a standard NiO$_6$ octahedron.
 The two nearest neighbor octahedrons between the two layers are corner-shared by one apical oxygen.
 The LNO at ambient pressure is in the $Amam$ phase with the two octahedrons tilted in an alternating fashion, leading to four Ni atoms inside each unit cell.
+We label them as tA, tB, bA, bB with t/b indicating the layer index and A/B the sublattice index.
 This low-pressure (LP) phase evolves into the high symmetry $Fmmm$ structure phase under high pressure (HP).
 The two octahedrons line up with two Ni atoms per unit cell as shown in Fig. \ref{fig1}(a) and high-$T_c$ superconductivity emerges.

 For both the $Amam$ and $Fmmm$ structures, the octahedron crystal field splits the Ni $3d$ energy level into the standard $e_{g}$ and $t_{2g}$ complexes, as illustrated in Fig. \ref{fig1}(b).
 Counting the chemical valence in LNO, Ni is in the (2Ni)$^{5+}$ state (Ni$^{2.5+}$ per-site).
 Hence, the (2Ni)$^{5+}$ has fully occupied $t_{2g}$ orbitals and the $e_g$ orbitals host three electrons.
 Furthermore, the apical oxygen plays a crucial role for the electronic structure in LNO.
 The strong bilayer coupling between the $d_{z^2}$ orbitals in the top and bottom layers is mediated by the apical oxygen and strongly splits the $d_{z^2}$ energy level into bonding and antibonding orbitals while the $d_{x^2-y^2}$ remains nearly degenerate, as illustrated in Fig. \ref{fig1}(b).